hibernate/hibernate-ogm/readme.md

 Integration tests can be run from the integrationtest module and the default behaviour is to download the WildFly application server, unpack the modules in it and run the tests using Arquillian.

-There are two additional profiles that can be used to run the test on EAP 6.x instead.
-If you have an existing installation you can run the command:

-   mvn clean install -Deap.home=/home/user/eap_home -s settings-example.xml

-alternativly, you can let the build dowload EAP 6.x (instead of WildFly) from the red hat early access repository with:

-   mvn clean install -Peap -s settings-example.xml

 [WARNING]
 ====